mm-Wave E-band Marine Radar FAQ

-Therefore, autonomous ships need to have radars of different bands, for example, S-band and E-band radars working together to maintain situational awareness and allowing to plan the trajectory in advance to reduce collision risk.
+Therefore, autonomous ships need to have radars of different bands, for example, S-band and E-band radars working together to maintain situational awareness and allow to plan the trajectory in advance to reduce collision risk.

 16. Can you use 76 GHz E-band marine radar for commercial drone boats?

-A drone boat is different in size and the tasks it performs than an autonomous vessel.
-Drone boats are small in sizes and perform tasks in local waters, – for example, they are most often assigned the function of delivering of small loads.
+A drone boat is different in size and the tasks it performs than an autonomous ship.
+Drone boats are small and perform tasks in local waters, - for example, they are most often assigned the function of delivering of small loads.
 Drone boats also can be used for monitoring certain waters where the using of a similar boat with a crew can be too expensive or dangerous for the crew for a variety of reasons.
 E-band radar allows drones to navigate safely with very high accuracy, and an operator can observe the radar picture for control of the drone in remote mode.

 Autonomous vessels have a different transportation mission; they move large loads over long distances, replacing similarly sized, crewed vessels.
 Autonomous ships need radars of different classes and bands, while drones only need a compact E-band radar.